dxslly/CCP-Command-Palette/README.md

-#Chrome Command Palette
+#CCP Command Palette

 Do you love Sublime's Command Palette?
 Of course you do!
-Chrome Command Palette, or CCP for short, is a chrome extension that allows you to easily accomplish many tasks using only a keyboard.
-Forget memorizing every shortcut, learn Chrome Command Palette.
+CCP Command Palette, or CCP for short, is a chrome extension that allows you to easily accomplish many tasks using only a keyboard.

 NOW IN THE [CHROME STORE](https://chrome.google.com/webstore/detail/chrome-command-palette/cofhcenpbdpcjghambdchdmdlapaiddh)

-##How to use Chrome Command Palette
+##How to use CCP Command Palette

 1) Open CCP by pressing Ctrl+Shift+P